 The pillow has a soft cushion on one side and a firmer one on the other but in reality, they are both somewhat similarly on the firmer side.

 - Greatly reduces pregnancy-related body stress and helps for a good sleep

 - The cover is very soft and comfortable

 - Can be used in a variety of positions

 - Feels too small for those taller than 5’6”

 - Cushion gets warm after continuous use.
 It shouldn’t matter if you live in a cold climate though.

-To sum it up, if your highest priority is relief from acid reflux, GERD and snoring issues, then go for the best of the best Helix wedge pillow or the runner-up Medslant bed wedge.
 Although they’re a bit expensive, they serve the purpose very effectively.
-Besides, you’ll find these quite comfortable even if you are a side sleeper.
+Besides, you’ll find these quite comfortable even if you’re a side sleeper.

 The InteVision wedge pillow is for you if you are recovering from a surgery or want to have some support when reading.
 Keep in mind that these pillows do have a ‘get used to’ period in order to get a really comfortable daily sleep.

 Go for the Brentwood wedge pillows in case you are on a tight budget and still want to get a comfortable sleep.
 These pillows give you the versatility of using the pillow during reading, watching videos, writing etc along with providing a comfortable sleep.